Ngugs/EatOutKenya/README.md

-# EatOutKenya
+# EatOutKenya Code Challenge
-Text Analysis Demo
+The Text documents show the results of the analysis exercise.